 Why is vitamin K necessary?

-Vitamin K is an essential nutrient necessary for responding to injuries – it regulates normal blood clotting.
-In addition, by assisting the transport of calcium throughout the body, Vitamin K may also be helpful for bone health: it may reduce bone loss, and decrease risk of bone fractures.
+It is an essential nutrient necessary for responding to injuries – it regulates normal blood clotting.
+In addition, by assisting the transport of calcium throughout the body, it may also be helpful for bone health: it may reduce bone loss, and decrease risk of bone fractures.
 It also may help to prevent calcification of arteries and other soft tissue.

 What are the signs of a deficiency?